thomassidor/tinytricks/README.md

 All the  best, Thomas René Sidor

 ## Module descriptions (in progress)

-### Sample and Hold x16 (SH16)
-Generates 16 dfifferent random bipolar values upon trigger.
-Values are uniformly spread across the range.

-### Random Mute x8 (RM8 + RM8s)
-Randomly mutes a specified number of connected inputs.

-Connect your sources and outputs and set how many channels to mute randomly using the `MUTE` knob.
-When CV is connected the knob defines the average channels to mute.

-Send a trigger signal to `TRIG` to randomly select a new set of channels to mute.

-Available in mono (RM8) and stereo (RM8s) versions.

-### Random Mix x8 (RX8)
-Randomly mix up to 8 inputs into one output.
-The randomness is based on simplex noise.

-When set to `ON TRIG` the mix changes when a trigger signal is received on `TRIG`.
-When set to `FREE` the mix changes continously.

-`SPEED` changes the rate of change in the mix.

-`JITTER` introduces micro bumps in the change.
-Can e.g. be used to introduce a bit of local variance at slow speeds - if you want to avoid it to be too smooth and predictable.

-`PINNING` sets the amount that the mix value is pinned to either fully muted or fully open.
-The higher pinning the more of the time a channel will be either completely muted or fully passed through rather than somewhere in the middle.
-High pinning values also speeds up the rate at which the change moves from one point to another.

 ### Simplex Noise (SN1 + SN8)
 Generates a smooth bipolar value based on simplex noise.
 Available in versions with 1 or 8 independent outputs.